 New start-ups often talk of franchising their business but what can they do to prepare for it?

 Glenn Baker, the editor of NZ Business magazine, visits a large number of businesses every year to talk about their experiences and plans.
-Recently, he told me, ‘I’m amazed by the number of new start-ups I talk to who seem to have franchising in mind as soon as you mention long-term goals.
+He once me, ‘I’m amazed by the number of new start-ups I talk to who seem to have franchising in mind as soon as you mention long-term goals.
 I think many see it as the golden egg.’

 I was interested by Glenn’s comment because such businesses often have little real understanding of what franchising involves.
 The truth, if I may extend the metaphor somewhat, is that franchising is not the egg but the goose, and it must be constantly cared for if it is to lay anything more than distress and disappointment.
 But when you are in start-up mode, with so many other things to consider, it’s understandably hard to think about that, so here’s a franchise development checklist for new start-ups.

 Plan.
 Set out with a clear business and marketing plan for your business.
 It will change, of course, but by setting out your goals and strategies from the start you will be better placed to evaluate progress.
 If you are serious about franchising being a long-term goal, build it into your plan from the start.

 Learn.
 Nobody gets everything 100 percent right when they launch a new business and initially you may have as many failures as you do successes.
 Treasure those failures: first, they’ll help to point you in a better direction and secondly, if you’re thinking about franchising, the more barriers to entry you discover, the better – things that make it difficult for others to copy your business will make your franchise more appealing.